gregorbj/Archive-VisionEval/api/model_system_design.md

 - **LoadDatastore** A logical value identifying whether to load an existing datastore.
 If TRUE, it loads the datastore whose name is identified in the run_parameters.json file.
 If FALSE it initializes a new datastore.
 - **SaveDatastore** A logical value identifying whether the module outputs will be written to the datastore.
 If TRUE the module outputs are written to the datastore.
 If FALSE the outputs are not written to the datastore.
 - **DoRun** A logical value identifying whether the module should be run.
 If FALSE, the function will initialize a datastore, check specifications, and load inputs but will not run the module.
 If TRUE, the module will be run and results will be checked for consistency with the module's 'Set' specifications.
+- **RunFor** A string identifying whether to run the module for all years (AllYears), only the base year (BaseYear), or for all years except the base year (NotBaseYear)
+- **StopOnErr** A logical value indicating whether model execution should be stopped if the module transmits one or more error messages or whether execution should continue with the next module.
+The default value is TRUE.
+This is how error handling will ordinarily proceed during a model run.
+A value of FALSE is used when 'Initialize' modules in packages are run during model initialization.
+These 'Initialize' modules are used to check and preprocess inputs.
+For this purpose, the module will identify any errors in the input data, the 'initializeModel' function will collate all the data errors and print them to the log.

 but will return the list of module specifications.
 That setting is useful for module development in order to create the all the data needed to assist with module programming.
 It is used in conjunction with the getFromDatastore function to create the dataset that will be provided by the framework.
 The default value for this parameter is TRUE.
 In that case, the module will be run and the results will checked for consistency with the Set specifications.